 - a.
-A live-work business shall be subject to all applicable City occupational license and other business taxes. - b.
-Any potential resident must be legally notified that the structure is a live-work structure and allows for commercial activity in units within the structure. - c.
+A live-work business shall be subject to all applicable City occupational license and other business taxes. - Any potential resident must be legally notified that the structure is a live-work structure and allows for commercial activity in units within the structure. - c.
 A minimum of one (1) individual must occupy the live-work unit as their primary residence. - d.
-The live-work unit may not employ more than two (2) individuals (not including the primary resident) not living on the premises at any one time.
+The live-work unit may not employ more than two (2) individuals (not including the primary resident) not living on the premises at any one time. - e.

-- e.
 Occupations or businesses catering to groups may not have any groups larger than five (5) persons at one time.
-No more than five (5) customers at once are to be permitted inside. - f.
+No more than five (5) customers at once are to be permitted inside.

+- f.
 No storage or warehousing of material is permitted outdoors. - g.
-No visible evidence of the occupation inside (other than a permitted sign). - h.
-No commercial vehicles or food trucks shall be parked or stored. - i.
-No exterior storage of building material on residential property. - j.
-No commercial activity in a residential district.
+No visible evidence of the occupation inside (other than a permitted sign).

-h.
+g.h.
+No commercial vehicles shall be parked or stored.